daniel89710/lightNet/README.md

 ## Usage

-You can use lightNet just like you would use darknet.
+You can use LightNet just like you would use darknet.
 The command line interface remains the same, with additional options and features for the new improvements.
 For a comprehensive guide on using darknet, please refer to the official darknet documentation.
 As for advanced usage, let's wait until the next release.
 Stay tuned!

 ## Examples

-You can find examples of using lightNet's features in the examples directory.
-These examples demonstrate how to use the new features and optimizations in lightNet to train and test powerful CNN models.
+You can find examples of using LightNet's features in the examples directory.
+These examples demonstrate how to use the new features and optimizations in LightNet to train and test powerful CNN models.

 ### Inference for Detection
 ```